patrickfatrick/gregorian/README.md

 ##What doesn't it do?
 This does not accept native language input.
 For instance `gregorian.reform('next Tuesday')` will return a TypeError.
-It accepts anything Javascript natively accepts when creating a date object. `gregorian.reform('April 11, 1988 00:00 UTC')` is valid as is `gregorian.reform('04/11/1988')`.
+It accepts anything Javascript natively accepts when creating a date object. `gregorian.reform('April 11, 1988 00:00 UTC')` is valid as is `gregorian.reform('04/11/1988')` is as valid as `gregorian.reform(new Date('04/11/1988'))` is as valid as `gregorian.reform(576741600000)`.

-This does not deal with localization.
 The library is currently in English only.

 ##Install
 - `npm install gregorian --save`